-Also, Dr. Kovach has advanced to us an aggregate of \$92,717 through December 31, 2009 to meet operating expenses.
+Also, in prior years Dr. Kovach had advanced to us an aggregate of \$92,717 to meet operating expenses, which has been presented as a current liability at December 31, 2010.
 Such advances are non-interest bearing and are due on demand.